paulatulis/pt-website-fe/content/blog/golden_coding_hours/index.md

 ### Other complimentary strategies I’m a big fan of include:

 #### 1. Grouping like tasks together. <br>
-For example, if I work on a personal project for two hours and I am writing JavaScript, my brain is already warmed up when I switch over and try to solve an algorithm.
-Muscle memory!
+For example, if you work on a personal project for two hours and you're writing JavaScript, your brain is already warmed up when you switch over to algorithm practice.
+Build that muscle memory!

 #### 2. Moving vigorously.<br>
  I prefer to do it in the morning because it sets the stage for a great day, but I’ve also found that really fun things happen at the gym when you have so much aggressive energy because none of your code works.
 Do what works for you!

-#### 3. Working in public. <br>
+#### 3. Taking your show on the road. <br>
 There are many boons of working from a coffee shop, public library, etc.:
-It’s a break from the routine and can stimulate creativity Ambient noise and having an “audience” makes you want to get to work If you don’t bring your charger, you only have so much time to complete your tasks
+- It’s a break from the routine and can stimulate creativity
+- Ambient noise and having an “audience” makes you want to get to work
+- If you don’t bring your laptop charger, you only have so much time to complete your tasks

+---

-Of course, this doesn’t even begin to scratch the surface of how best to harness your own golden hours, and I’d encourage anyone to experiment with different strategies, explore resources, and most importantly, tune in.
+Of course, this doesn’t even begin to scratch the surface of how best to harness your own golden hours, and I’d encourage everyone to experiment with different strategies, explore resources, and most importantly, tune in.
 Don’t silence the voice that is begging for a break.
-Establish an agreement between your brain and your inner critic, and be self aware enough to know when you’ll only get diminishing return on investment.
+Establish an agreement between your brain and your inner critic, and be self aware enough to know when you’ll only get diminishing returns on investment.

 <p align="center">
   <img width="460" height="300" src="./smd.gif">